Singles Awareness Day: The benefits of being single

 Chronic loneliness is defined as loneliness or social isolation that occurs over a long period of time and affects your mental and physical health, according to the American Psychological Association.
 It can "increase the risk of developing (health problems such as insomnia and heart disease), psychological distress and behavioral problems," said Dr. Indra Cidambi, the medical director of the Center for Network Therapy in New Jersey.

-Feelings of, or temporary, loneliness are based on subjective, self-perceived feelings of neglect

-ion or "a discrepancy between one's achieved and desired levels of social relations," according to experts.
+Feelings of, or temporary, loneliness are based on subjective, self-perceived feelings of neglect or "a discrepancy between one's achieved and desired levels of social relations," according to experts.

 "Being alone does not make a person lonely, but the perception of being alone is what makes one lonely," Cidambi said.